sparker256/imgui4xp/README.md

 First clone imgui4xp using this command "git clone --recursive https://github.com/sparker256/imgui4xp.git" and put the resulting imgui4xp folder wherever you like.
 I normanly put myself in the folder where I want the repository folder to reside first.
 You need to use --recursive because I am using two submodules and if you do a normal clone they will be empty.

-You will next need the current X-Plane SDK which can be found at https://developer.x-plane.com/sdk/plugin-sdk-downloads/.

-On my system I have renamed the main SDK folder to XSDK and it resides in /opt so the full path is /opt/XSDK

 Since I develop on Linux my IDE of choice is QT Creator which is installed from my package manager.

 I have scripts and make files that alow me to click on one button on my desktop and automaticly build for all three platforms.